fredgibbs/cedar/docs/about.md

 ## Mission
-Provide quick and easy aggregating reporitng for MyReports data
+Provide quick and easy aggregating reporting for MyReports data

 ## Vision
-Help facilitate a modular, extensible, and maintainable framework for everyday (or week or semster) UNM data analytics.
+Help facilitate a modular, extensible, and maintainable framework for everyday (or week or semester) UNM data analytics.

 ## Data note